 The perfect espresso – the ultimate challenge for every barista.
-A portafilter in your own four walls has become a trend.
+But how do you set the perfect grind for portafilters?
+Having a portafilter in your own home has become a trend.
 The anticipation of the perfect coffee at home is great.
 But frustration often sets in after a short time: The coffee doesn’t taste good and adjusting the grinder seems impossible.

 No need to worry!
 Here comes the first aid for the portafilter.
 These instructions will help you to set up your grinder correctly so that the resulting espresso tastes great.